masudsaiful/laravel-event-broadcasting-websocket-pusher/README.md

 > * [Pusher Channels](https://pusher.com/channels)
 > * [Ably]( https://ably.com/)

 In this article we will discuss in details about ‘Pusher’, the most popular, old and leader in realtime communication.
 By incorporating Laravel’s event broadcasting using ‘Pusher’ connection client can be handled with updated datas in the frontend without refreshing or reloading pages while data updated in the backend.

+#### Prerequisite Knowledge:
+###### Event and Listener:
+Though Laravel utilize event broadcasting by using ‘Pusher’ channel (also **Reverb**, **Ably**) to make realtime communication of datas between server and client it is very important to know about Laravel’s [events and listeners]( https://laravel.com/docs/12.x/events).